3dolab/MooTabs/README.md

 Known Bugs
 ----------
-* Currently allows only one tab pane per page
+* It currently allows only one tab pane per page
 * The above limitation though could be rouded off by using different class names eg. tab-1, content-1, tab-2, content-2 and soon.
   Use different MooTabs object for each Tabpane.
+* The event onmousedown default action is not stopped (check with links and anchors)
+* Double click on previous/next button overlapping / not chained
+* Auto height of the container actually takes the content size, but it should consider the tallest among the content elements